[Ticker] Give money to Afghan neighbours, Erdoğan tells EU

 By EUobserver

-Turkish president Recep Tayyip Erdoğan urged German president Frank-Walter Steinmeier for the EU to "provide assistance to Afghanistan's] neighbouring countries, such as Pakistan, Uzbekistan, and Iran" to take care of Afghan refugees in a phone call Tuesday, Erdoğan's office said.
+Turkish president Recep Tayyip Erdoğan urged German president Frank-Walter Steinmeier for the EU to "provide assistance to Afghanistan's neighbouring countries, such as Pakistan, Uzbekistan, and Iran" to take care of Afghan refugees in a phone call Tuesday, Erdoğan's office said.
 "There is not considerable movement now [toward Turkey] but we need to be prepared," Erdoğan said.
 He also urged swift progress on EU-Turkey customs perks and visa-free travel deals.